 Keep reading this blog to learn about increasing your bottom line and reducing the risk of ending up with a terminated MID.
 In this two-part blog series we’ll dig into decline codes and teach you what they mean.
 We’ll also offer some creative strategies for increasing your transaction approval rate so your conversions and revenue increase overnight!

 What are decline codes?

 Decline codes are generic messages communicated mainly by a consumer’s issuing bank describing why an order was refused.
-They have assigned numbers and sometimes they are as generic as Do Not Honor or more complex as Processor Declined.
+They have assigned numbers and sometimes generic messages.
+For instance, it could be as simple as Do Not Honor or more complex as Processor Declined.
 Regardless of the message, decline codes are usually vague and confusing explanations about why the rejection occurred.